 Set a limited amount of time to spend on your chosen areas and stick to that.

-For example; plan to follow 50 related accounts on Pinterest per day and follow 20 new people on twitter, (or where ever is most important to you).
+For example; plan to follow 50 related accounts on Pinterest per day.

 5/ Create Content!